AdobeDocs/analytics-platform.en/help/data-mirror/considerations.md

 * Ensure all relevant columns are defined initially.
 * Map every column you might think you need initially.

+If you want to add a new column, there are two options, depending on whether retroactive backfill is required:

+* Retroactive backfill:

+  * Remove the current dataset.
-* If a new column is identified as necessary, remove the current dataset and configure the connector again with the updated column.
+  * Configure the connector again with the updated column.

   This ensures the data is backfilled more efficiently and timely.

+* No retroactive backfill:

+  * Add the column in the source table.
+  * Add the column in the target dataset schema.
+  * Update the mapping to include the new field (column) from the source table to the target dataset.

 This strategy: